 - The government’s first Self-employed Income Support Scheme closed on 13 July, but the second grant opens on Monday 17 August.
 It will pay up to 70% of your average profits over the past three years, up to a cap of £2,190 a month.

 You can claim on the second grant whether you claimed on the first grant or not – but to be eligible you will need to have been adversely affected by coronavirus on or after 14 July.

 - If you’ve only recently become self-employed you’ll have to apply for help through Universal Credit, which has been extended to make it easier to claim

 - If you are employed and furloughed, the Coronavirus Job Retention Scheme will pay 80% of your wages up to £2,500 a month.
-The scheme has now been extended to the end of October
+The scheme will run until the end of October.

-- The government has implemented a three-month mortgage holiday for borrowers in financial difficulty due to the pandemic – more on this below.
-The payment break is also available for buy-to-let mortgages
+- The government has implemented three-month mortgage repayment holidays for borrowers in financial difficulty due to the pandemic – full details on this below

-- Anyone struggling with insurance premiums such as car, home, travel, life and critical illness should be offered help from their insurer.
-This could take the form of temporary reduction in cover or a change of policy where appropriate – which results in cheaper premiums or a partial refund of an annual premium paid upfront.
-Failing that, you can request a payment deferral of between one and three months – longer in some cases.
+- Anyone struggling with insurance premiums – such as car, home, travel, life and critical illness – can ask their insurer for help.
+This could take the form of a temporary reduction in cover, a change of policy that results in cheaper premiums or payment deferral of between one and three months – longer in some cases

 - Interest rates have been reduced to 0.1% This will mean a reduction in mortgage payments for borrowers on tracker and some variable rate mortgages, but not those on fixed rate deals